IDNR announces 2024 schedule of waterfowl blind site drawings

 Saturday, July 27 (Blinds allocated for one year)

-- Des Plaines State Fish and Wildlife Area, Will County: Registration 10 a.m. to 2 p.m. at the site office, two miles northwest of Wilmington off exit 241 on Interstate 55.
+- Des Plaines State Fish and Wildlife Area, Will County: Registration from 10 a.m. to 2 p.m. at the site office, 2 miles northwest of Wilmington off exit 241 on Interstate 55.

-- Kankakee River State Park and Momence Wetlands, Kankakee and Will Counties: Registration 10 a.m. to 2 p.m. for both sites at the Kankakee River State Park office, five miles northwest of Bourbonnais on Illinois 102.
+- Kankakee River State Park and Momence Wetlands, Kankakee and Will counties: Registration from 10 a.m. to 2 p.m. for both sites at the Kankakee River State Park office, 5 miles northwest of Bourbonnais on Illinois 102.
 Hunters will be allowed to register for only one of the two sites.

-- Shabbona Lake State Recreation Area, DeKalb County: Registration 10 a.m. to 2 p.m. at the park office.
-Directions: Go 2½ miles south of Shabbona on Shabbona Road, turn east on Shabbona Grove Road and go ½ mile.
-Office is on left side of the road.
+- Shabbona Lake State Recreation Area, DeKalb County: Registration from 10 a.m. to 2 p.m. at the park office.
+Go 2½ miles south of Shabbona on Shabbona Road, turn east on Shabbona Grove Road and go one-half mile.
+Office is on the left side of the road.

 Sunday, July 28 (Blinds allocated for one year)

-- Anderson Lake State Fish and Wildlife Area, Fulton County: Registration 10 am to 2 p.m. at the area check station, 13½ miles southwest of Havana on Illinois 100.
+- Anderson Lake State Fish and Wildlife Area, Fulton County: Registration from 10 a.m. to 2 p.m. at the area check station, 13½ miles southwest of Havana on Illinois 100.

+- Lake DePue State Fish and Wildlife Area, Bureau County: Registration from 10 a.m. to 2 p.m. at Oak Grove Park, ¾ mile west of DePue on Illinois 29.

+- Marshall State Fish and Wildlife Area, including the Sparland Unit, Marshall County: Registration from 10 a.m to 2 p.m. at the area check station, 5 miles south of Lacon on Illinois 26.

-- Rice Lake State Fish and Wildlife Area, Fulton County: Registration 10 a.m. to 2 p.m. at the area check station, three miles south of Banner on Route 24.
+- Rice Lake State Fish and Wildlife Area, Fulton County: Registration from 10 a.m. to 2 p.m. at the area check station, 3 miles south of Banner on Route 24.

-- Spring Lake State Fish and Wildlife Area and Pekin Lake State Fish and Wildlife Area, Tazewell County: Registration 10 a.m. to 2 p.m. at the south park office area, two miles north of Manito on County Road 16 (Manito Road) and eight miles west and south on Spring Lake Road.
+- Spring Lake State Fish and Wildlife Area and Pekin Lake State Fish and Wildlife Area, Tazewell County: Registration 10 a.m. to 2 p.m. at the south park office area, 2 miles north of Manito on County Road 16 (Manito Road) and 8 miles west and south on Spring Lake Road.

+- Starved Rock State Park, LaSalle County: Registration from 10 a.m. to 2 p.m. at Buffalo Rock State Park (large picnic shelter area).
+Three miles west of Ottawa on Dee Bennett Road.

-- Woodford State Fish and Wildlife Area, Woodford County: Registration 10 a.m. to 2 p.m. at the site check station. six miles south of Spring Bay off Illinois 26.
+- Woodford State Fish and Wildlife Area, Woodford County: Registration from 10 a.m. to 2 p.m. at the site check station, 6 miles south of Spring Bay off Illinois 26.